 And if you think about it, how is it possible for a dog to have different body temperatures in different parts of the body?
 You can of course have different surface temperatures, but that doesn’t determine the core/body temperature.

 Studies of thermal imaging show that long-haired and double-coat dogs had lower surface temperatures.
+That’s because the heat inside the coat cant get out onto the surface and therefore won’t affect the surface temperature.

 To learn more about how thermal imaging of dogs works -read these papers: